ansible/ansible/docs/docsite/rst/user_guide/become.rst

 `dwLogonType <https://msdn.microsoft.com/en-au/library/windows/desktop/aa378184.aspx>`_.

 The ``logon_flags`` key specifies how Windows will log the user on when creating the new process.
-The value can be set to one of the following:
+The value can be set to none or multiple of the following:

 * ``with_profile``: The default logon flag set.
 The process will load the user's profile in the ``HKEY_USERS`` registry key to ``HKEY_CURRENT_USER``.